Google スプレッドシートとAirtableの連携イメージ

 Create contacts or tickets when a record is registered in Airtable

-Since data is automatically reflected, it is possible to reduce the time spent on transcription work and prevent input errors.
+Since the data is automatically reflected, it is possible to reduce the time spent on transcription work and prevent input errors.

 Notify when information is registered in Airtable